 - Inspect fittings, supply lines, and drainpipes for signs of corrosion or looseness

-- Tighten loose connections and test for drips
+- Tighten loose connections and test for drips (be careful when attempting this; overtightening may crack plastic fittings and worsen damage)

 At EVERYDAYPLUMBER.com, our Tampa plumbing professionals provide fast, affordable leak detection and leak repair to protect your home and health.